Work with extensions

 Alter an extension

-The following code updates the hstore module to version 2.0:
+The following code changes the schema of the hstore

 For more information, refer to ALTER EXTENSION.